r4ai/tinnitus-reducer-acrn/README.md

 - [Acoustic CR® Neuromodulation: a New Treatment for Tinnitus | TinnitusTalk](https://www.tinnitustalk.com/threads/acoustic-cr%C2%AE-neuromodulation-a-new-treatment-for-tinnitus.219/)
 - [Success Using the Acoustic Coordinated Reset Neuromodulation (ACRN) Treatment | TinnitusTalk](https://www.tinnitustalk.com/threads/success-using-the-acoustic-coordinated-reset-neuromodulation-acrn-treatment.21747/)
 - [Maybe old but this video is a great reminder of how ACRN works to reduce tinnitus. | Reddit](https://www.reddit.com/r/tinnitus/comments/8u52we/maybe_old_but_this_video_is_a_great_reminder_of)

+## Development

+I do not have a Linux machine and therefore cannot test the Linux version of the app.
+If you find any bugs, please open an issue and let me know.
+Even on other operating systems, if you find any problems, please let me know.

+If you have any ideas you would like to see implemented in this app, feel free to open a new issue and let me know.